3MFConsortium/spec_production/3MF Production Extension.md

 See [the 3MF Core Specification conventions](https://github.com/3MFConsortium/spec_core/blob/master/3MF%20Core%20Specification.md#document-conventions).

-In this extension specification, as an example, the prefix "p" maps to the xml-namespace "http://schemas.microsoft.com/3dmanufacturing/production/2015/06".
+In this extension specification, as an example, the prefix "p" maps to the xml-namespace "http://schemas.microsoft.com/3dmanufacturing/production/2015/06", as defined in 1.x, and the prefix "pa" maps to the xml namespace "http://schemas.microsoft.com/3dmanufacturing/production/alternatives/2021/04".
 See Appendix [D.1 Namespaces](#d1-namespaces).

 ## Language Notes